Cholesterol and Your Child

 - Make physical activity part of your whole family’s lifestyle.
 Take a walk, go for a bike ride, or do chores together.
 Plan active family outings.

-In almost all cases, healthy eating and physical activity are the first choice to lower a child or teen’s high cholesterol levels.
-If healthier eating and exercise habits don’t help, your healthcare provider may consider prescribing a cholesterol lowering medicine.
+Healthy eating and physical activity are the first choice to lower a child or teen’s high cholesterol levels.
+If these don’t help, your healthcare provider may consider prescribing a cholesterol-lowering medicine.
 This type of medicine may be needed if your child has diabetes or is overweight or obese.

 Not all medicines are safe for use in children.
 Do not give your child a cholesterol-lowering medicine that isn’t specifically prescribed to them.